scottishgovernment/resources.mygov.scot/_standard/standard-landing.markdown

 thispage: standard
 ---

-Service Standards are the set of requirements or principles that digital teams building governmental services must adhere to in other to deliver an effective digital service.
-It outlines the criteria that must be met for all digital content delivered on mygov.scot unless a specific exception is made.
+Setting the standard for digital services on mygov.scot.
+The service standard is a set of principles that a service should adhere to, unless a specific exception is made.
+The service standard is currently in draft and open to feedback.